odedwer/grade_html_submissions/README.md

-# Converts to html and allows for easy grading
+# Converts to html and allows for easy grading of jupyter notebooks

 # Requirements:
 1. Be able to run in the following command in the system terminal: